awsdocs/amazon-redshift-developer-guide/doc_source/r_CURRENT_DATABASE.md

 ## Example<a name="r_CURRENT_DATABASE-example"></a>

-The following query returns the name of the current database:
+The following query returns the name of the current database\.

 ```
 select current_database();